 1. Sun Bulb Company Better-Gro Orchid Plus Bloom Booster Orchid Fertilizer

 This product is a formulated 20-14-13 NPK fertilizer.
-It is available in 16 ounces (0.47 liters) resealable bag.
+It is available in 16 ounces (0.47 litres) resealable bag.
 It is specifically designed to grow, care and maintain Orchids.

 This product contains a fast-acting nitrate urea free nitrogen.
 This active ingredient is an important component to improve healthy growth in Orchids plants.